General criteria for the study of quasi-stationarity: Application to diffusion processes

 \subsection{Application to uniformly elliptic diffusion processes}

-We consider the case where $\sigma$ can be extended as a locally uniformly elliptic matrix to $\RR^d$.
-In the following corollary, we consider a general situation where~\eqref{eq:conv-to-0} holds true.
-We emphasize that, contrary to previous results on existence of quasi-stationary distributions for diffusions in a domain (see~\cite{Pinsky1985,GongQianEtAl1988,KnoblochPartzsch2010,DelVillemonais2018,ChampagnatCoulibaly-PasquierEtAl2016}), no regularity on the boundary of $D$ is required.
+We consider the case where $\sigma$ can be extended to $\RR^d$ as a locally uniformly elliptic matrix-valued function.
+In the following corollary, we give a general situation where~\eqref{eq:conv-to-0} holds true.
+We emphasize that, contrary to previous results on existence of quasi-stationary distributions for diffusions in a domain (see e.g.~\cite{Pinsky1985,GongQianEtAl1988,KnoblochPartzsch2010,DelVillemonais2018,ChampagnatCoulibaly-PasquierEtAl2016}), no regularity on the boundary of $D$ is required.

 \begin{cor} Let $D$ be an open connected subset of $\R^d$, $d\geq 1$.
 Let $X$ be solution to the SDE

 where $b:\R^d\rightarrow \R^d$ and $\sigma:\R^d\rightarrow\R^{d\times r}$ are locally H\"older continuous in $\R^d$ and $\sigma$ is locally uniformly elliptic on $\R^d$.
 Recall the definition~\eqref{eq:def-lambda_0} of $\lambda_0$ and assume that there exist constants $C>0$, $\lambda_1>\lambda_0$, a $\mathcal{C}^2(D)$ function $\varphi: D\rightarrow [1,+\infty)$ and a bounded subset $D_0\subset D$ closed in $D$ such that